 “While these numbers seem daunting, the good news is that making small lifestyle changes that include increasing physical activity, eating healthier and staying active socially can help older adults live better,” said Cassie Rood, YGTC vice president of healthy living.
 “The Y offers a number of options to help adults 50 and older live healthy, connected and fulfilling lives and improve the overall health of our community.”

 Rood adds that the Y also helps aging adults stay mentally and emotionally healthy.
 Research shows the social isolation facing many older adults—including more than 2 million over the age of 65 who suffer depression—has a dramatic effect on health and wellness.

 To break unhealthy patterns and create healthy behaviors, the Y incorporates both physical and social aspects of health and well-being into its programs and services.
-Offerings for active older adults to live healthier include cardio classes like Zumba Gold and line dancing, group cycle, circuit training, arthritis water exercise classes, walking clubs, day trips, recreational activities like pickleball, brain fitness, yoga, chair-based classes to build strength, and educational sessions on wellness topics.
+Offerings for older adults to live healthier include cardio classes like Zumba Gold and line dancing, group cycle, circuit training, arthritis water exercise classes, walking clubs, day trips, recreational activities like pickleball, brain fitness, yoga, chair-based classes to build strength, and educational sessions on wellness topics.

-Active Older Adults Thrive Awards
+ForeverWell Thrive Awards

-At the 10th Annual Gathering, one of the state’s largest and fastest growing annual events for active older adults, four Y members were celebrated for their commitment to healthy living.
+At the 10th Annual Gathering, one of the state’s largest and fastest growing annual events for older adults, four Y members were celebrated for their commitment to healthy living.
 The Thrive Awards recognize YMCA members who:

 - Reveal the impact of exercise on overall health and wellness

 - Model and embrace inclusion, compassion and diversity

 - Prove perseverance in some area of their life